vaguity/transplant/ROADMAP.md

 ## Feedback

-1. Close in gutter on Neptune at high width
+1. Close in gutter on Neptune at high width (ask Sofia:
+    - We can limit the overall width, where should the text align)
-1. Set 20/60 margin internally between elements, fix Sentinel line-height/margin issue
+1. Fix Sentinel line-height/margin issue
+1. Cap width of Pluto